-Cañada's students are 40% day-only, 36% evening-only, and 24% day/evening course-takers.
-This distribution is comparable to those of our sister colleges.
-From 2012-2013, the college saw a larger increase in day students than in evening students.
+Cañada's students are 40% day-only, 36% evening-only, and 24% day/evening coursetakers.
+This distribution is comparable to those of Skyline or CSM.
+In 2012-2013, the college saw a larger increase in day students than in evening students.
 However, these data do not allow us to distinguish between a possible student preference for day courses, or the result of scheduling more sections during the day compared to evening.
-74% of Cañada's students are enrolled part-time whereas only 67% our sister colleges' students are part-time.
+74% of Cañada's students are enrolled part-time whereas only 67% of CSM's students are part-time.
 These data suggest that the college must take into account part-time students' need for scheduling flexibility and to consider evening and weekend course offerings as a way to meet the needs of these working adults.